 Cherry blossoms have a small cleft (indent) at the tip of their petals and this gives the petals a distinct heart-like shape.
 Cherry blossoms are always pink or white, and have long stems that attach the blossoms to the branch.
 Buds are oval.

 Plum blossoms have rounded petals.
 The buds are also round and sprout close to the branch itself, so the blossoms, be they pink, white or that distinctive purple, come directly off the branch and have no stems at all.

 Peach blossoms have teardrop shaped petals, often in vivid shades of pink.
 Even those of palest pink will have a distinct deep magenta center.
 Peach blossoms have much shorter stems than cherry and plum and are distinct because of the way they feature two flowers sprouting from the same branchlet.
 Buds are grey and typically fuzzy.

 Apple blossoms have five petals.
 Buds are set at the terminal end of 4-inch or longer shoots, or on shorter branches called spurs.

 Take a sniff.
 Plum blossom is very fragrant whereas the earlier flowering cherries typically have little to no fragrance.
 Some mid-season cherry cultivars can be very fragrant, often with an almond scent.
 Apple blossoms produce a sweet scent that is faintly reminiscent of apple fruits.
 Peach blossom has a mild, sweet aroma reminiscent of honey and almond.

 Need help choosing trees for your front garden or just need design help in general?
-DIY Designs are an Auckland based landscape design company, working online to provide professional garden design serves at a very affordable price.
+DIY Designs is an Auckland-based landscape design company, working online to provide professional garden design services at a very affordable price.